raigu/x-road-soap-envelope-builder/README.md

 # x-road-soap-envelope-builder

-PHP library for generating SOAP envelope of X-Road request.
+PHP library for generating a SOAP envelope for X-Road request.

 Useful for making requests over X-Road using third-party HTTP libraries.